r0ml/DebugEffects/README.md

 - First time the camera is authorized, it fails to appear.
 Restarting the app makes it work.
 Parameterized > MonochromeFade

-- moving away from a video shader, then back again, causes weird jerky update-once-a-second behavior.

 - need to implement a way to pass the additional image to the view (as a parameter/option)

 - Use scrollPosition instead of ScrollReader

-** - Make UI to get images in arguments
 ** - Make UI to get background in arguments
-- Make UI to get videos in arguments
 - Make UI to get Webcam in arguments

 - figure out a way to stack effects (i.e. pre-view effects and post-view effects for the metal views)